-No picnic would be complete without potato salad!
-But this dish is often filled with unnecessary calories and mayonnaise overload.
-This healthier version of a summertime staple uses Dijon mustard and garlic salt for flavor, and replaces mayonnaise with Greek yogurt to cut calories and add nutrition.
-It's quick to prepare, and can be stored in the fridge until your guests are hungry!
-Each serving has just over 125 calories, which makes it an awesome choice for your next barbeque.
+No picnic would be complete without potato salad, but sometimes this dish may be filled with unnecessary calories and mayonnaise overload.
+This healthier version of a summertime staple uses Dijon mustard and garlic salt for flavor and replaces mayonnaise with Greek yogurt to cut calories and add nutrition.
+It's easy to prepare and can be stored in the fridge until your guests are hungry.
+Each serving has just 127 calories, making it a great choice for any indoor or outdoor gathering.

-- 2 pounds organic potatoes, washed, chopped into pieces
+- 2 pounds potatoes, washed and chopped into pieces

 - 1/4 tablespoon vinegar

 - 1/2 teaspoon garlic salt